Mohamedzonkol/Business-Analysis-System/README.md

 # Business Analytics System

 This project showcases the power of Azure AI integrated with GPT-4 to deliver an advanced AI-driven experience.
-Leveraging Azure’s powerful infrastructure and the capabilities of GPT-4 for text processing, the application provides [describe the core functionality of the project here, e.g., real-time analytics, content generation, intelligent recommendations, etc.].
+Leveraging Azure’s powerful infrastructure and the capabilities of GPT-4 for text processing, the application provides [Python-based Business Analytics System that leverages financial data, predictive analytics, and reporting tools to generate insights, visualizations, and PDF reports for business analysis.].

 ## Table of Contents
 - [Project Overview](#project-overview)